 With this morning’s announcement that Kodak would seek bankruptcy protection, I reflected back on how and why it reached this point.
 In my opinion, Kodak fell into the same trap that most large, successful and once highly innovative companies get into – how to keep the innovation engine working over the life of the company.
 Without a robust and resilient innovation strategy, no company can survive.

-So what are the 3 mistakes that Kodak made?
+So what are the 3 mistakes that Kodak made in their innovation strategy?